-For full specifications, installation manuals, and more - visit our Technical Resources page:
+For thread specifications, general information, and more - visit our Technical Resources page:

 These things defy logic.
 I put one on my .300 win mag Tikka and the recoil disappeared.
 Granted, you really don’t want to stand beside it when it goes off but it is incredibly fun to shoot now.